What will my recovery after FFS be like?

 Four months after your Facial Feminization Surgery

 Four months after your facial feminization surgery, you are expected to visit Dr Bart van de Ven for a free check-up.
 This appointment is scheduled automatically after booking your facial feminization surgery.
 It is possible to change the date and time of this appointment.
-The check-up takes place at the 2pass Clinic in Antwerp, London, Munich, Berlin, Stockholm, Zurich, Amsterdam,… – depending on Dr Bart van de Ven’s schedule.
+The check-up takes place at the 2pass Clinic in Antwerp, London, Munich or Berlin – depending on Dr Bart van de Ven’s schedule.

 What are the possible complications of Facial Feminization Surgery?